Ed Chen

 Design Contribution Within Cross-Functional Team

-• UI/UX Design Leadership: Established design standards across 5 product lines β€” defining interaction patterns, visual systems, and research frameworks that enabled engineering teams to execute autonomously.
+• UI/UX Design Leadership: Established design standards across 5 product lines — defining interaction patterns, visual systems, and research frameworks that enabled engineering teams to execute autonomously.
+Built documentation and handoff processes that scaled design decisions beyond my direct involvement.

 • Design System Architecture: Authored 150+ components, interaction patterns, motion language, documentation framework, and developer handoff standards.
+Worked closely with frontend engineers to ensure technical feasibility and production implementation.

-• Executive Communication Support: Designed presentation materials for C-suite stakeholders β€” investor briefings, board decks, strategic planning documents.
+• Executive Communication Support: Designed presentation materials for C-suite stakeholders (investor briefings, board decks, strategic planning documents).
+Rapidly iterated on data visualizations to meet executive-level clarity standards.

 • End-to-End Design Process: Led user research, strategic framing, prototyping, and visual QA.
+Success depended on exceptional execution by engineering (bringing designs to life with sophisticated animations), PM (coordinating timelines), and legal (ensuring regulatory compliance).

 DOMAIN DEDICATION